Christianity is more than a survival guide

 Christianity does not teach us how to cling to life.

-It teaches us how to lay it down in love.
+It teaches us how to lay our life down in love.

-And paradoxically, it is there — beyond mere survival — that true life is found.
+Paradoxically, it is there — beyond mere survival — where true life is found.